Skip to main content

 We’ve done our best to bring you a collection that meets a high bar for safety with minimal adverse effects.
 However, not all male enhancement pills are safe, and there are ingredients in even some of the safest options that could pose a danger to you.

-Prescription ED medications (PDE-5 inhibitors like Viagra, specifically) can lower blood pressure.
-This is why any prescriber needs a recent blood pressure reading and knowledge of your cardiovascular health history before prescribing them.
-Supplemental male enhancement pills often employ ingredients that aim to act in similar ways.
+Prescription ED medications (PDE5 inhibitors like Viagra, specifically) can lower blood pressure.
+This is why prescribers often need a recent blood pressure reading and knowledge of your cardiovascular health history before prescribing them.
+Supplemental male enhancement pills often employ ingredients that aim to act in similar ways to PDE5 inhibitors, like L-arginine.
 That makes them risky (or dangerous) for men with low blood pressure or men taking medication that affects their blood pressure.
 Because of this, we recommend getting the all-clear from your doctor if you have blood pressure concerns or take medication to treat a blood pressure condition.

 Other ingredients in supplements may have unexpected consequences for certain men.
 For example, ashwagandha has been linked to increased thyroid hormone production, which could interact with thyroid medications or lead to hyperthyroidism.